anachary/zproxy/docs/ARCHITECTURE.md

 ## Error Handling

-The gateway handles errors at different levels:
+The proxy handles errors at different levels:

 - **Protocol Errors**: Invalid requests are rejected with appropriate status codes.
 - **Routing Errors**: Requests that don't match any route receive a 404 response.
-- **Middleware Errors**: Middleware can reject requests with custom status codes and messages.
 - **Upstream Errors**: Errors from upstream services are logged and proxied back to the client.
-- **Gateway Errors**: Internal errors are logged and result in a 500 response.
+- **Proxy Errors**: Internal errors are logged and result in a 500 response.

 ## Extensibility

-The gateway is designed to be extensible:
+The proxy is designed to be extensible:

-- **Custom Middleware**: New middleware can be added by implementing the middleware interface.
+- **Middleware**: New middleware can be added by implementing the middleware interface.
 - **Protocol Extensions**: Support for new protocols can be added by implementing a protocol handler.
 - **Configuration Extensions**: The configuration system can be extended to support new options.

+## Performance Optimizations

+The proxy includes several performance optimizations:

+- **Zero-Copy**: Minimizes memory copying for better performance.
+- **Buffer Pooling**: Reuses buffers to reduce memory allocations.
+- **Connection Pooling**: Maintains connections to upstream services.
+- **NUMA Awareness**: Optimizes for multi-socket systems.

+## Configuration

+The proxy is configured using a JSON file that specifies:

+- **Server Settings**: Host, port, thread count, etc.
+- **Protocol Settings**: Enabled protocols and their options.
+- **TLS Settings**: Certificate and key files.
+- **Routes**: Path patterns, upstream services, and allowed methods.
+- **Middleware**: Middleware configuration for authentication, rate limiting, etc.

+## Deployment

+The proxy can be deployed in various ways:

+- **Standalone**: Run as a standalone service.
+- **Docker**: Run in a Docker container.
+- **Kubernetes**: Deploy as part of a Kubernetes cluster.

+## Monitoring

+The proxy provides monitoring through:

+- **Logging**: Detailed logs for debugging and auditing.
+- **Metrics**: Performance metrics for monitoring.
+- **Health Checks**: Endpoints for checking the proxy's health.

+## Future Enhancements

+Planned enhancements include:

+- **HTTP/3 Support**: Add support for the HTTP/3 protocol.
+- **Dynamic Configuration**: Allow configuration changes without restarting.
+- **Plugin System**: Support for third-party plugins.
+- **Advanced Routing**: Support for more complex routing rules.
+- **Load Balancing**: Distribute requests across multiple upstream services.